juliangut/slim-routing/README.md

 * `pattern`, optional, path pattern, prepended to route patterns
 * `placeholders`, optional, array of regex/alias for path placeholders,
 * `parameters`, optional, array of definitions of parameters, to be used in route transformer
+* `transformers`, optional, array of ParameterTransformer instances or reference to ParameterTransformer instances that will be extracted from the container
 * `arguments`, optional, array of arguments to attach to final route
 * `middleware`, optional, array of middleware to be added to all group routes